iluvjava/Fucking_LeetCode_ShitLikeThat/LeetCodes/problems/Edit Distance/readme.md

 * Diagonal Direction is all good, but the... the...
 Vertical and Horizontal needs working and polishing.

-## Just read From Geek for Geek and solve it.
+## Just read From Geek for Geek and solve it